CALL FOR PAPERS

 Computer Science and Engineering Department,

 Thapar Institute of Engineering and Technology (deemed to be University), Patiala (Punjab), India

-Prof. Mohammad S. Obaidat, Professor,
+Prof. Mohammad S. Obaidat, Fellow of IEEE and Professor,

 King Abdullah School of Information Technology,